Manash2212/Manash2212/README.md

 - 👋 Hi, I’m Manash Halder
 - 👀 I've interested in ...
 Web DevelopMent
-- 👨‍💻 Currently i'm a Front-End Deeloper
+- 👨‍💻 Currently i'm a Front-End Developer
 - 🌱 I’m learning ...
 MERN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... manashhalder2212@gmail.com